LordDemonos/Quarm.Guide/README.md

 Camera3StrafeEnabled=TRUE
 Camera4StrafeEnabled=TRUE
 CycleToZealCamEnabled=TRUE
-Bluecon=TRUE - When a mob cons dark blue the text is difficult to read on a black backgroud.
+Bluecon=TRUE - When a mob cons dark blue the text is difficult to read on a black background.
 This will add a new value to the Options - Color tab with a value of 70.
 ZealInput=TRUE - toggles the zeal input setup for any input in game, giving you a more modern input (ctrl+c, ctrl+v, left, right, shift left+right for highlighting, home, end ect).
 LeftTurnSpellbookAutostand=FALSE
 RightTurnSpellbookAutostand=FALSE